Skip to main content

 1. Personal and academic information;

-2. Three (3) brief responses to (i) why you are interested in participating in the SCI-LSAMP program, (ii) describe example(s) in which you have persevered and overcame a challenge, and (iii) what are your future academic and/or career goals.
+2. Three (3) brief responses to (i) why you are interested in participating in the SCI-STEMA program, (ii) describe example(s) in which you have persevered and overcame a challenge, and (iii) what are your future academic and/or career goals.

 3. One (1) letter of recommendation